Detecting linear trend changes in data sequences: Shape of the unbalanced wavelet basis

-We use a simple example to explain how the basis $\psi_{p, q, r}^{(j, k)}$ in \eqref{e91} keep its linearity in subregions which are previously merged.
-Suppose we have the initial data sequence $\bs^0=(X_1, \ldots, X_5)$ and the initial weight vectors for constancy and linearity are $\b{w}^{c, 0}=(1,1,1,1,1)^\text{T}$ and $\b{w}^{l, 0}=(1,2,3,4,5)^\text{T}$, respectively.
-As we have 5 initial observations, there would be 3 orthonormal transformations and the most important task for each transform is finding the appropriate orthonormal matrix as follows,
+Through an illustrative example, we now show how a basis vector $\psi_{p, q, r}^{(j, k)}$ keeps its linearity in subregions that are already merged in previous scales, which includes a geometric interpretation of the TGUW transformation.
+Suppose that the initial data sequence is $\bs^0=(X_1, \ldots, X_5)$ and the initial weight vectors of constancy and linearity are $\b{w}^{c}_0=(1,1,1,1,1)^\top $ and $\b{w}^{l}_0=(1,2,3,4,5)^\top $, respectively.
+As we have the data sequence of length 5, the complete TGUW transform consists of 3 orthonormal transformations and the most important task for each transform is finding an appropriate orthonormal matrix.

+\textbf{First merge}.
+Assume that $(X_3, X_4, X_5)$ is chosen as the first triplet to be merged.
+To find the values of the transform matrix $\Lambda$,